swamphobbit22/exhibition-website/README.md

 This button displays your favourited items and includes, image, title, the source, and the date added to favourites.
 Clicking an image will open the details page for that image and you can navigate back to favourites from there.

 At the top of your favourited items there is a button 'Clear all Favourites'.
 This will completely empty the favourites folder and cannot be undone.
-To remove an indiviual favourite, click on the image and unfavourite it in the details page.
+To remove an individual favourite, click on the image and unfavourite it in the details page.
 Go to the top to navigate back.

 To hide the favourites in the dashboard, click the 'Hide favourites' button.

 **Delete Account**
+This will delete the users account and cannot be undone.

 ## Further Information
 - Data is returned from external museum apis and may not always be available, as such, this website is not responsible for issues with 3rd party data.
 - search speed can depend on your network and/or the availability of the 3rd party api.
-- User updates, such as adding artwork to colelctions also depends on your network speed/avaiability.
+- User updates, such as adding artwork to collections also depends on your network speed/availability.

 ## MuseoNet Virtual Museum